dcos/cosmos/README.md

 #### Requirements

-- A running DCOS cluster
+- A running DC/OS cluster

 #### Running the tests